Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: The total spin of large systems

 \section{The total spin of large systems}

-In this brief Appendix, we discuss the total spin sectors that may appear in the spin model of Section \ref{sec:gspin}.
+We now discuss the total spin sectors that may appear in the spin model of Section \ref{sec:gspin}.
 Our aim is to highlight both statistical and physical aspects of the total spin and its scaling with the system size $N$.

 All states with maximal total spin and definite eigenvalues of the total $S_{tot}^{z}$ operator are eigenstates of the general Hamiltonian $H_{spin}$ of Eq. (\ref{hferro}).
 (These eigenstates span the basis of all ferromagnetic spin states with spins uniformly polarized along different directions.)
-This assertion may be explicitly proven by the following simple observations: (i) For any spin $S=1/2$ operators, the scalar product $\vec{S}_{i} \cdot \vec{S}_{j} = \hbar^{2}(\frac{1}{2} P_{ij} - \frac{1}{4})$ where $P_{ij}$ is the operator permuting the two spins, (ii) Any state of maximum total spin ($S_{tot} = S_{\max} = N \hbar/2$) is a symmetric state that is invariant under all permutations $\{P_{ij}\}$.
+This assertion may be explicitly proven by the following simple observations: (i) For any two spin $S=1/2$ operators, the scalar product $\vec{S}_{i} \cdot \vec{S}_{j} = \hbar^{2}(\frac{1}{2} P_{ij} - \frac{1}{4})$ where $P_{ij}$ is the operator permuting the two spins, (ii) Any state of maximum total spin ($S_{tot} = S_{\max} = N \hbar/2$) is a symmetric state that is invariant under all permutations $\{P_{ij}\}$.
 From properties (i) and (ii), it follows that any state $ |S_{tot} = S_{\max} =N \hbar/2, S_{tot}^{z} \rangle$ is an eigenstate of both the first and second terms of Eq. (\ref{hferro}) and therefore of the full Hamiltonian $H_{spin}$.
 Thus, any state of maximal total spin $S_{tot} = S_{\max}$ that is an eigenstate of $S_{tot}^{z}$ is automatically an eigenstate of $H_{spin}$ of Eq. (\ref{hferro}).
-In general, when $S_{tot} <S_{\max}$, only some linear combinations of the multiple states of given values of $S_{tot}$ and $S_{tot}^{z}$ are eigenstates of $H_{spin}$ (hence the appearance of additional quantum numbers $\xi_{\alpha}$ defining general eigenstates $|\phi_{\alpha} \rangle$).
+In general, when $S_{tot} <S_{\max}$, only some linear combinations of the multiple states of given values of $S_{tot}$ and $S_{tot}^{z}$ are eigenstates of $H_{spin}$ (hence the appearance of additional quantum numbers $\upsilon_{\alpha}$ defining general eigenstates $|\phi_{\alpha} \rangle$).
 To make this clear, we can explicitly write down the total spin for a system of $N$ spin $S=1/2$ particles.
 That is,